johngrant/ssco-store-sdk/README.md

 # Stockton Street Co Store SDK

 Welcome to the SSCO Store SDK!
-This SDK provides generalized client apis, webhook handlers, messaging, and services to be used in building integraitons with the Lemon Squeezy platform.
+This SDK provides a webhook handler and related service to be used in building integrations with the Lemon Squeezy platform.
 # 🍋✊🏻

 - **Author**: John Grant